Kevin Telford: email@example.com

-Daemen College graduates complete a service learning experience.
+Daemen University graduates complete a service learning experience.
 The Department of Modern Languages offers FRE/SPA service learning opportunities.
 Placements may be local, regional, national, or international.
 Courses are FRE/SPA 299, 399, 499.

 All majors are required to demonstrate a minimum level of intermediate proficiency in a language other than the major language of study.
-Our majors are strongly encouraged to pursue advanced level courses in their second foreign language in order to increase each student’s marketability.
-The requirement may be satisfied through the completion of college level coursework or the successful completion of a proficiency examination.
+Our majors are strongly encouraged to pursue advanced-level courses in their second foreign language in order to increase each student’s marketability.
+The requirement may be satisfied through the completion of university-level coursework or the successful completion of a proficiency examination.

 Most study abroad programs require a minimum GPA of 3.0 in language courses.

 Courses taken abroad must be approved by the Modern Languages Department.
-Official transcripts from the universities abroad must be sent directly to the Registrar’s Office at Daemen College.
-All students must visit the Global Programs Office for information, advice, clearance.
+Official transcripts from the universities abroad must be sent directly to the Registrar’s Office at Daemen University.
+All students must visit the Global Programs Office for information, advice, and clearance.